-- Retirees' income would decrease, pushing down the overall demand for goods and services and causing output to be lower in the years immediately after exhaustion than CBO currently projects. - Some people would work more hours per week, and some would work more weeks per year-perhaps by delaying their retirement.
-Both of those factors would increase the economy's output in the long term.

-- Some workers who have not yet retired would respond to the prospect of smaller benefit payments by boosting their saving and reducing their spending.
+- Retirees' income would decrease, dampening the overall demand for goods and services and causing output to be lower in the years immediately after exhaustion than CBO currently projects.6 - The reduction in benefits would cause some people to work more and some people to remain in the labor force longer than they would have otherwise.
+Both of those factors would expand the supply of labor and thus the economy's output in the long term. - Some workers who have not yet retired would respond to the prospect of smaller benefit payments by boosting their saving and reducing their spending.
 Those changes would lessen the effect that smaller future benefit payments would have on households' future income and spending.
-The resulting increases in saving would boost the stock of private capital and output. - Federal debt would be lower than it is in CBO's projections-increasing the amount of money available for private investment in capital goods and services, boosting the stock of private capital, and making output greater than it would be otherwise.
+The resulting increases in saving would boost the stock of private capital and output in the long term. - Federal debt would be lower than it is in CBO's extended baseline projections.
+That lower debt would increase the amount of money available for private investment in capital goods and services, boost the stock of private capital, and make output in the long term greater than it would be otherwise.